 Tip Three: Paint.

 Not everybody will approve of the spiced pumpkin color of your kitchen.
 A little primer and some white or light neutral colors will go a long way towards getting your asking price.
-Be extra careful of entry ways and open spaces.
+Be extra careful of entryways and open spaces.

 Tip Four: Clean, clean, clean.

 Get those spots out of the carpet by renting a carpet cleaner.
 Any shoe skid marks on the floor need to be gotten out with a magic eraser and some elbow grease.
-Pay special attention to entry ways and walls, and get your bathrooms and your kitchen sparkling.
+Pay special attention to entryways and walls, and get your bathrooms and your kitchen sparkling.
 A dirty house will leave a very bad first impression.
-Also, use some lightly scented plug-in type air fresheners to give the rooms a pleasant scent.
+Also, use some lightly scented plug-in-type air fresheners to give the rooms a pleasant scent.
 Make sure your beds are all made and everything is put in its proper place.

 Tip Five: Landscaping.

 Clean up that front yard.
 Spend a little time pulling weeds, re-seed your dead grass areas and trim back your bushes.
 People love curb appeal.
-Make sure your yard is trimmed perfectly and do a little edging with a edging tool for that extra, professional touch.
+Make sure your yard is trimmed perfectly and do a little edging with a hedging tool for that extra, professional touch.

-For the cost of a storage unit, some paint and a little hard work, your house can look as if it has been staged by a professional.
+For the cost of a storage unit, some paint, and a little hard work, your house can look as if it has been staged by a professional.